ychen-207523/BingeSuggest/CONTRIBUTING.md

 * Helping the community by delivering a better product.
 * Help us find solutions to computationally/memory intensive processes
 * Help us to scale the system to a larger database
+* To run the email notifier feature - make your own gmail account and password and replace the same in the utils.py(function: send_email_to_user(recipient_email, categorized_data))

 ## Style checkers standards:
 * Use the `pylance` package for python (VS code), and use `black` for auto-styling and auto-formatting the code.